 Roasting vegetables brings out their best flavors.
 And when you add a little garlic, you have the perfect side dish.
-These crispy roasted cabbage steaks are a perfect example and one of my favorite vegan recipes.
+These crispy roasted cabbage steaks have crispy edges and are tender in the middle.
+They're infused with spices while they roast plus garlic for a delicious side dish.

-Serve this as a side dish to a main entree, or have it topped with a soft poached egg for lunch.
-You can also slice up leftover cabbage and add it to many soups.
-And it's ideal for a side dish to your St. Patrick's Day dinner.
-For more Irish ideas, go check out this Irish vegetarian recipes post.
+Serve this as a great side dish or top them with a soft poached egg for lunch.
+It's ideal for a side dish to your St. Patrick's Day dinner.

 Jump to:

-- Easy Garlic Roasted Cabbage Steaks (Crispy Tips!)
+- Oven Roasted or Grilled Garlic Roasted Cabbage Steaks

 But I'm simplifying my life and my cooking.
-Simply roasting vegetable side dishes like these cabbage steaks, citrus roasted carrots, roasted Brussels sprouts, and roasted peppers is a great way to do it without losing flavor.
-I can also transform them from a side dish to a vegetable main dish by adding legumes (beans), grains, or a fried egg.
+Simply roasting vegetable side dishes like these cabbage steaks, citrus roasted carrots, roasted Brussels sprouts, and roasted peppers burst with flavor.

 🥬 Is Cabbage Nutritious?

-First, it's a cruciferous vegetable belonging to the same family as Brussels sprouts, broccoli, cauliflower, and kale.
-These vegetables are among the healthiest with their potent mix of nutrients.
-So, like its cousins, cabbage is rich in Vitamins K and B6 and folate, is high in fiber, and boasts powerful antioxidants.
-Additionally, it's packed with Vitamin C.
+Cabbage is a cruciferous vegetable belonging to the same family as Brussels sprouts, broccoli, cauliflower, and kale.
+These vegetables are among the healthiest we can eat thanks to their potent mix of nutrients.

 🧅 Main Ingredients + Notes